marcko80/AI_UdioForensicsTool/README.md

 # 🎤 AI Udio Forensics Tool 🕵️‍♂️

-** AIUdio Forensics Tool** is a desktop application designed for forensic analysis of audio files.
+** AI Udio Forensics Tool** is a desktop application designed for forensic analysis of audio files.
 This tool allows you to detect manipulations, anomalies, and technical characteristics of audio recordings, providing a detailed report in PDF format.
 Ideal for investigators, forensic experts, and anyone who needs to analyze audio files professionally. 🔍🎧

 ---